Estimated reading time: 8 minutes

 Initial research when choosing a dog walker

-There should be an initial meeting to allow your Dog to meet and greet this new person to see how they interact.
+There should be an initial meeting to allow yDog Dog to meet and greet the new person and see how they interact.
 A professional dog walker will smell of other dogs and most likely have a healthy dog treat in his pocket.
-If your Dog has behaviour or medical issues or is afraid of loud noises, speak about them honestly; you need to know if your dog walker has the necessary skills to cope with any eventuality.
-Let the dog walker go on a trial run with your pet, see how he handles your dog on and off the lead, and notice how they interact.
-It is a positive experience for your dog.
+If your Dog has behaviour or medical issues, or is afraid of loud noises, speak honestly about them; you need to know whether your dog walker has the necessary skills to cope with any eventuality.
+Let the dog walker take your pet on a trial run, see how he handles your Dog on and off the lead, and notice how they interact.
+It is a positive experience for yDog dog.

 Don’t forget to ask the potential person questions

-It is important to make sure you ask the right questions – write them down before the meeting to ensure you make the right decision about who will be looking after your Dog – the same way as choosing a nanny for your kids
+It is important to make sure you ask the right questions – write them down before the meeting to ensure you make the right decision about who will be looking after your Dog, the same way as choosing a nanny for your kids

 Insurance

 Choosing a dog walker or pet sitter with the necessary insurance cover is one of the most important aspects.
 Remember, this person will be directly responsible for your Dog when walking or coming into your home.
-You need to ensure that they are covered for any unfortunate, unexpected situations, such as your Dog having an injury or causing damage to another dog or person.
+You need to ensure they are covered for any unfortunate, unexpected situations, such as yDog sustaining an injury or causing damage to another dog or person.

 A DBS check